Last updated: May 26, 2022

 After a few hundred meters of hiking through the bush, you will see a sign that says Horseshoe Falls with an arrow pointing to the left.

-When you turn left here and walk a bit further down towards the creek, you will see the very first waterfall.
-You’d be forgiven for thinking that this is Horseshoe Falls (which is kind of what the sign said), but it isn’t.
+When you turn left here and walk further down towards the creek, you will see the first waterfall, but this is not Horseshoe Falls.

-We call this waterfall Fairy Falls, but this is not the official name.
-Various sources on the Internet are saying this is Fairy Falls, others are simply referring to it as an unnamed waterfall.
+We call this waterfall Fairy Falls, but that’s not the official name.
+Various sources on the Internet say this is Fairy Falls; others refer to it as an unnamed waterfall.

 Regardless, it’s a pretty waterfall and a great introduction to what’s to come.